 Oh no, wait, the representative had got it wrong.
 It was five-piece vocal harmony troupe the Overtones, which was less teenage kicks and more retirement cruise.
 They sung a couple of doo-wop ditties while being completely dwarfed by a massive yacht.

 Then founder of the company, a silver fox called Robert Braithwaite, walked onto the stage area to Boney M's "Daddy Cool."
 An immaculate presenter asked him prepared questions—for instance, about the company's open boat policy, meaning even those who can't afford to buy the boats can climb aboard and gawp.
 This is important, Braithwaite said, so that youngsters can "come see the product and that's what they aspire to."
 He even had a story about his ever-so 'umble beginnings, telling the crowd that for his first exhibition he towed his boats along on an old Volvo.

-"I must congratulate you on Downton, a global success, no question about that.
+Then Braithwaite was joined by Bonneville.
+The Alan Sugar of the boating world awkwardly exchanged fulsome compliments with the actor in a weird, stage-managed circle-jerk.
+"Both our products, if you like, have traveled well and flown the flag for Britain," said Bonneville, chummily."I must congratulate you on Downton, a global success, no question about that.
 So, you know, very well done," said the perma-grimacing Braithwaite.
 With the incredibly labored message about how Downton and Sunseeker are two successful peas in a frightfully British pod made, Bonneville then cut another ribbon, declaring the Sunseeker stand open.